Jorge-GD/Wh40kcalculator/README.md

 - **Multiple Profiles**: Support for multiple attacker and defender profiles
 - **Modern UI**: Clean, responsive Angular Material interface
 - **macOS-inspired Typography**: Uses the San Francisco font with a `-apple-system` fallback for a consistent look across browsers
+- **Unified Icons**: All icons use Google's Material Symbols Outlined set for a consistent line-style appearance

 ## Development